SolarLabyrinth/firebot-text-addons/README.md

 - hasProfanity[text] -> boolean
 - replaceWords[text, metadata-key] -> text
   - Replaces standalone usernames and @mentions in the provided text with the value contained in the user's metadata entry for the provided metadata-key.
+  - Also replaces any words present in the global script config.
+Info below.
 - pronoun[they, username] -> text
   - Uses the provided "they/them/their/theirs/themself" pronoun in the first argument to pick the user's specific pronoun for the grammatical case represented by that first argument.
   - Uses a user's primary pronoun from https://pr.alejo.io/.
 Should support all pronouns able to be set on that site.
 Defaults to the provided first argument if no pronoun is set.